Iyaric

-Iyaric, also called Dread Talk, is a language consciously created by members of the Rastafari movement.
-African languages were lost among Africans when they were taken into captivity as part of the slave trade, and adherents of Rastafari teachings believe that English is an imposed colonial language.
-Their remedy for this situation has been the creation of a modified vocabulary and dialect, reflecting a desire to take language forward and to confront what they see as the confusion of a corrupt and decadent society they call "Babylon".
+Iyaric, also called Dread Talk or Rasta Talk, is a form of language constructed by members of the Rastafari movement through alteration of vocabulary.
+When Africans were taken into captivity as a part of the slave trade, English was imposed as a colonial language.
+In defiance, the Rastafari movement created a modified English vocabulary and dialect, with the aim of liberating their language from its history as a tool of colonial oppression.
 This is accomplished by avoiding sounds and words with negative connotations, such as "back", and changing them to positive ones.
 Iyaric sometimes also plays a liturgical role among Rastas, in addition to Amharic and Ge'ez.

 Features

 Phonology

 Iyaric shares phonological features with Jamaican Creole, with certain sounds, such as /a/, being stressed for the purpose of group identification distinct from Jamaican Creole.
 In 2015, Doctor of linguistics Havenol M. Schrenk adapted a phoneme inventory from the President Emeritus of the International Society for Pidgin and Creole Linguistics, Rocky Ricardo Meade, as follows: